 The Two Chris Cornell Gibson ES-335s

 Chris Cornell knew as well as anyone that he wasn't known for being a guitarist.
 He certainly wasn't what we'd think of as a virtuoso player.
-He was 'merely' one of the greatest vocalist and songwriters alive and actively working.
-Gibson got with Chris to see what, if anything, they could do to please him, and the collaboration between the them produced the two Chris Cornell model ES-335s.
+He was 'merely' one of the greatest vocalists and songwriters alive and actively working.
+Gibson got with Chris to see what, if anything, they could do to please him, and the collaboration between them produced the two Chris Cornell model ES-335s.

 Chris really had the looks of these guitars downplayed.
 They don't have the fanciest Gibson cosmetics at all.
 Are these signature guitars?
 Well, I guess so.
 Chris has his signature inside the soundhole, not on the head-stock.
 He was certainly not trying to draw attention to himself with these.

 Satin finishes on Gibson guitars usually suggest a studio model.
 These were, in fact, less expensive than standard model Gibson ES-335s.
 I say were because now all bets are completely off.
 There were only 500 produced.
-That's 250 of each, and Chris owned at least one of each, possibly he owned more.
+That's 250 of each, and Chris owned at least one of each; possibly, he owned more.
 You may find a Chris Cornell ES-335 for sale, but buddy, you'd better count on paying top dollar for it.

 Gibson Memphis Chris Cornell ES-335 Semi-hollowbody Electric Guitar Features